danielflower/app-runner/README.md

 App Runner
 ----------

-The little web app runner that hosts java, clojure, scala and nodejs apps.
+The little web app runner that hosts java, clojure, scala, golang and nodejs apps.
 This allows you to easily deploy a self-hosted Platform As A Service where you can very easily add new apps and have App Runner build and run them by cloning the code from a Git repo.